ARC-NeRF: Area Ray Casting for Broader Unseen View Coverage in Few-shot Object Rendering: Methods

-And then, $\tilde{\sigma}^2_\rho$ is derived from $\tilde{t}$ and $\tilde{\rho}$ to featurize the conical frustums of hourglass as multivariate Gaussian by simply replacing the original metric distance $t$, which is used in mip-NeRF, with $\tilde{t}$ as follows:
+And then, $\tilde{\sigma}^2_\rho$ is derived from $\tilde{t}$ and $\tilde{\rho}$ to featurize the conical frustums of Area Ray as multivariate Gaussian by simply replacing the original metric distance $t$, which is used in mip-NeRF, with $\tilde{t}$ as follows: